-- If the secondary channel is not considered secure and the Autho4API Client is confidential according to section 2.1 of [draft-ietf-oauth-v2], the secondary channel MAY be used anyway, as (due to client authentication enforcement) capturing an Authorization Code is not enough to exchange it for an Access Token.
-Nevertheless, in order to enhance transport security, the Autho4API Client SHOULD request the response to be encrypted as defined in section 7.4.7.3, thus making the channel secure. - If the secondary channel is not considered secure and the Autho4API Client is public according to section 2.1 of [draft-ietf-oauth-v2], the Autho4API Client SHALL request the response to be encrypted as defined in section 7.4.7.3, thus making the channel secure.
+- If the secondary channel is not considered secure and the Autho4API Client is confidential according to section 2.1 of [RFC6749], the secondary channel MAY be used anyway, as (due to client authentication enforcement) capturing an Authorization Code is not enough to exchange it for an Access Token.
+Nevertheless, in order to enhance transport security, the Autho4API Client SHOULD request the response to be encrypted as defined in section 7.5.7.3, thus making the channel secure. - If the secondary channel is not considered secure and the Autho4API Client is public according to section 2.1 of [RFC6749], the Autho4API Client SHALL request the response to be encrypted as defined in section 7.5.7.3, thus making the channel secure.